awsdocs/aws-systems-manager-user-guide/doc_source/running-automations.md

 # Running automations<a name="running-automations"></a>

 This section includes information about how to run Automation runbooks\.
 Automation is a capability of AWS Systems Manager\.
-For more examples of how to run automations, see [Automation walkthroughs](automation-walk.md)\.
+For more detailed tutorials of how to run automations for your use case, see [Tutorials](automation-tutorials.md)\.

 **Topics**
 + [Run an automation](running-simple-automations.md)